aarongough/potion/README.md

 Installing Potion
 =================

-Assuming that you already have Ruby and Rubygems installed, installing potion is a snap!
+Assuming that you already have Ruby and Rubygems installed, installing Potion is a snap!

     gem install potion

 Directory Structure
 ===================